Pakistan to abandon ‘smart watches’ after ICC probe

 Although there is no suggestion of impropriety, that Pakistan’s Asad Shafiq and Babar Azam were seen wearing what appeared to be ‘smart watches’ concerned the ICC.

+Such devices are not expressly prohibited by the ICC but they have to be disabled in order to comply with anti-corruption regulations.

-In a bid to combat financial malpractice in cricket, players and match officials must hand over their mobile phones — and other devices capable of electronic transmission — before play to the appointed ICC anti-corruption officer present at every major international match.
-The devices are returned after stumps.
+In a bid to combat financial malpractice in cricket, players and match officials must hand over their mobile phones — and other devices capable of electronic transmission — before play to the ICC anti-corruption officer present at every major international match.

-An ICC spokesman told the ESPNcricinfo website: “Apple watches in any way connected to a phone/WiFi or in any way capable of receiving comms (communications) such as messages, are not allowed.

-“In effect, it is considered a phone unless ‘disabled’ and just a watch.”As well as telling the time, such watches, when disabled, are also used for the equally legitimate purpose of recording fitness data.
-Lord’s was the venue where three Pakistan players, including Mohammad Amir, who is playing in this match, were involved in a spot-fixing scandal during a 2010 Test against England.

 Although there is no suggestion of impropriety, that Pakistan’s Asad Shafiq and Babar Azam were seen wearing what appeared to be ‘smart watches’ concerned the ICC.

+Such devices are not expressly prohibited by the ICC but they have to be disabled in order to comply with anti-corruption regulations.

-In a bid to combat financial malpractice in cricket, players and match officials must hand over their mobile phones — and other devices capable of electronic transmission — before play to the appointed ICC anti-corruption officer present at every major international match.
-The devices are returned after stumps.
+In a bid to combat financial malpractice in cricket, players and match officials must hand over their mobile phones — and other devices capable of electronic transmission — before play to the ICC anti-corruption officer present at every major international match.

-An ICC spokesman told the ESPNcricinfo website: “Apple watches in any way connected to a phone/WiFi or in any way capable of receiving comms (communications) such as messages, are not allowed.

-“In effect, it is considered a phone unless ‘disabled’ and just a watch.”As well as telling the time, such watches, when disabled, are also used for the equally legitimate purpose of recording fitness data.
-Lord’s was the venue where three Pakistan players, including Mohammad Amir, who is playing in this match, were involved in a spot-fixing scandal during a 2010 Test against England.

 Comments